 Banks Can Reduce Limits And Close Accounts

 Banks’ appetite for risk changes based upon the economy and many other factors.
-When you have only one credit card (or even multiple credit cards with the same bank), you are at risk.
+When you have only one card (or even multiple cards with the same bank), you are at risk.
 If the bank decides to reduce your limits or close your accounts, you will lose access to your credit limits.

 You can minimize this risk by having cards from different banks.
-American Express, Chase, Citibank, and many others offer attractive credit cards that you should consider as you diversify your wallet.
+American Express, Chase, Citibank, and many others offer attractive cards that you should consider as you diversify your wallet.

 Maximize The Benefits

 When you have multiple cards, this is a great opportunity to maximize the benefits when traveling.
 Cards like The Platinum Card® from American Express offer lounge access which make waiting for your flight much more enjoyable.

-And getting through the airport security lines can be a breeze when you use the Global Entry or TSA PreCheck reimbursement from cards like the Capital One Venture Card.
+And getting through the airport security lines can be a breeze when you use the Global Entry or TSA PreCheck reimbursement from cards like the Capital One Venture Rewards Credit Card.
 I have several credit cards that offer this benefit, so everyone in my family of four has Global Entry and TSA PreCheck.

 Earn Elite Status Before Your First Hotel Stay

 I love hotel credit cards for multiple reasons.
 The first is that most offer elite status before you’ve spent one night in their hotel.
 And when you pay the annual fee each year, many offer a free night at their hotels that is worth more than the fee you paid.

 Most hotel brands offer multiple personal and business credit cards to choose from.
 My favorites that offer the best perks are from Hilton, Hyatt, IHG, and Marriott.